kylevedder/SceneFlowZoo/README.md

 python train_pl.py <my config path> --gpus <num gpus>
 ```

 The script will start by verifying the val dataloader works, and then launch the train job.

+Note that config files specify the batch size _per GPU_, so the effective batch size will be `batch_size * num_gpus`.
+In order to replicate our results, you _must_ use the effective batch size of 64 for the normal sized FastFlow3D-style model and an effective batch size of 12 for the XL model.
+Our configs are setup to run on 4 x A6000s for the normal model and 6 x A6000s for the XL model.
+If your system differs, set the `accumulate_grad_batches` parameter in the config to accumulate gradients over multiple batches to reach the same size effective batch.

 ## Testing a model